bokand/bokand.github.io/web_viewports_explainer.md

 or mobile browser.
 On desktop, the ICB matches the browser's window size;
 minus any browser chrome ("chrome" in the [UI sense](https://www.nngroup.com/articles/browser-and-gui-chrome/)).

-On mobile, the ICB's size can vary inependently of the window/screen size.
+On mobile, the ICB's size can vary independently of the window/screen size.
 If the page specifies an explicit size in the `width` attribute of a viewport meta tag, then we'll use that for the width and combine it with the application window's aspect ratio to set height.
 Most browsers will use a default (e.g.